-Metadata Indicator Description Publication Title College Statistics 2021-22 Description Reports on up to ten academic years of data on collegestudent numbers in the form of headcounts, course enrolments, credits and Full-Time Equivalents (FTEs) as measures of college student activity in Scotland.
-Theme Further and Higher Education provision at Scotland's colleges.
-Topic Student information Format PDF and Excel Tables Data Source(s) The majority of data reported in this publication is collected and quality assured by the Scottish Funding Council (SFC) as part of the Further Education Statistical (FES) return.
-More information on the FES data collectionprocess can be found on the SFC website.
-Population data used to calculate the age 18-19 full-time college participation rate is sourced from National Records Scotland Mid-Year Population Estimates.
-The population projections for people in Scotland aged 18-24 are taken from National Records of Scotland Projected Population of Scotland (2020-based).
-Date that data are acquired College statistics FES return: January 2023 Release date 28 February 2023 Frequency Annual Timeframe of data and timeliness Trend data are presented as a time series continuation from the 2012-2013 academic year (AY) to the 2021-22AY.
-Data is also presented for the 2012-2013 AY vs. the 2021-22 AY to allow for comparison between the two years.
-Data is also presented for the 2012-2013 AY vs. the 2016-17 AY vs. the 2021-22 AY to allow for comparison across the three years.
-Continuity of data Data from Scottish colleges continues to exclude those students who do not complete the first 25% of their course (the point at which they become eligible for funding).
-Revisions statement College headcount figures in Table 3 for 2012-13 to 2016-17 have been revised, reflecting the implementation of improved calculation methodology.
+Metadata Indicator Description Publication Title College Statistics 2023-24 Description Reports on up to ten academic years of data on college student numbers in the form of headcounts, course enrolments, credits and Full-Time Equivalents (FTEs) as measures of college student activity in Scotland.
+Theme Further and Higher Education provision at Scotland's colleges. Торіс Student information Format Website-based reports, PDFs and Excel Tables Data Source(s) The majority of data reported in this publication is collected and quality assured by the Scottish Funding Council (SFC) as part of the Further Education Statistical (FES) return.
+More information on the FES data collection process can be found on the SFC website.
+Population data used to calculate the age 18-19 full-time college participation rate is sourced from National Records Scotland Mid- Year Population Estimates.
+The population projections for people in Scotland aged 18-24 are taken from National Records of Scotland Projected Population of Scotland (2022-based) Date that data are acquired College statistics FES return: January 2025 Release date 24/02/2025 Timeframe of data and timeliness Trend data are presented as a time series continuation from the 2014-2015 academic year (AY) to the 2023-24AY.
+Data is also presented for the 2014-2015 AY vs. the 2023-24 AY to allow for comparison between the two years.
+Data is also presented for the 2014-2015 AY vs. the 2013-24 AY to allow for comparison across the three years Continuity of data Data from Scottish colleges continues to exclude those students who were not eligible for funding.

 Relevance and key uses of these statistics SFC collects data on provision at colleges in Scotland through the Further Education Statistics (FES) data collection.

-Metadata Indicator Description Accuracy The guidance issued by SFC for the submission of the Scottish college records is on the SFC website.
+Accuracy The guidance issued by SFC for the submission of the Scottish college records is on the SFC website.
 Comparability n/a Accessibility SFC has a style guideline which sets out options to make all publications as accessible to potential readers as possible.
-More information relating to accessibility of the website.
+More information relating to accessibility of the website .
 Coherence and clarity This statistical publication is pre-announced and then published on the SFC website.
 It is accompanied by more detailed tables available in Excel format on the website only which is a freely available resource.
 Value type and unity of measurement Number, percentage, percentage points.
 Disclosure Values less than 5 have been suppressed to prevent against the identification of individual students.
 Totals are summed from unrounded figures.
 Percentages may not sum to 100% due to rounding.
 Figures and percentages in the charts are calculated using suppressed figures where the count is less than 5.
 Official Statistics designation Official Statistics UK Statistics Authority Assessment This publication has not been assessed by the UK Statistics Authority.
 However other Scottish Funding Council publications were assessed as part of the Assessment of compliance with the Code of Practice for Official Statistics undertaken in 2013 by UK Statistics Authority, as part of Assessment Report 255.
-Last published 25/01/2022 Next published Early 2024 (date TBC) Date of first publication The Scottish Funding Council first published the College Statistics publication in 2007.
-Help email datarequests@sfc.ac.uk Date form completed 06/02/2023
+Last published 12/03/2024 Next published Early 2026 (date TBC) Date of first publication The Scottish Funding Council first published the College Statistics publication in 2007.
+Help email datarequests@sfc.ac.uk Date form completed 18/02/2025